What is Planned Giving?

 An Endowment is a long-term investment in the school's future, and is considered "a stretch gift" which is normally larger than a Annual Fund donation, and can be paid over a period of a few years.

-For further information about these and other ways to donate to The King's Academy, contact Mike Johnson, TKA Development Director at (408) 481-9900 x4210.
+For further information about these and other ways to donate to The King's Academy, contact Josephine Loy, Director of Annual Fund & Alumni Relations at (408) 481-9900 x4245.